Henry I. Miller: Tobacco-related debates

 In a 1994 APCO Associates public relations strategy memo to help Phillip Morris organize a global campaign to fight tobacco regulations, Henry Miller was referred to as "a key supporter" and as a potential recruit.

 In 2012, in the context of arguing for harm reduction strategies, Miller wrote that "nicotine ... is not particularly bad for you in the amounts delivered by cigarettes or smokeless products.
 The vast majority of the health risks from tobacco come from the burning and inhalation of smoke.
 Quitting tobacco altogether remains the ideal outcome, but switching to lower-risk products would be a boon to the health of smokers."

+Organic farming

+In a 2014 opinion piece in The Wall Street Journal, Miller disputes the notion that organic food production is a sustainable way to feed the planet’s expanding population.
+He argues that the available evidence does not support claims that organic farming improves nutritional intake, reduces vulnerability to climate change, or enhances biodiversity.

 Mehmet Oz

 In 2015, Miller coordinated a letter from a group of 10 physicians to Columbia University, demanding that Columbia's College of Physicians and Surgeons remove Mehmet Oz as a professor of surgery, alleging that Oz's public commentary on health issues had "misled and endangered" the public, and claiming that Oz showed "disdain for science and for evidence-based medicine... for personal financial gain."
 Oz defended his work, said that he lacked conflicts of interest, and questioned the motivations of Miller and his other critics, saying that they had "have big ties to big industry."
 Columbia defended Oz, citing the principle of academic freedom and faculty members' freedom of expression.